rfe7840/LoRa_SX1278_433MHZ/README.md

 ## Example Code

-I had the test programm only on a windows device.
-I used therefore the FTDI FT232RL chip.
-I used to short programms.
+I had the test programm only on a windows device.(on ESP32[with micropython] and Raspberry code will follow soon) I used therefore the FTDI FT232RL chip.
+I used two short programms.
 One program for sending and one for recieving.
 Reciever Programm:
 ```